janeczku/calibre-web/android/README.md

 Or just open the `android/` folder in Android Studio and press Run.

+## GitHub release workflow

+This repository includes an **Android APK Release** workflow that builds the debug APK and attaches it to a GitHub Release.
+Run it from the GitHub Actions tab with a tag such as `android-v1.0.0`, or push an `android-v*` tag.
+The release asset is named `calibre-web-reader-debug.apk`.

 ## First run

 1. Launch the app → **Settings** tab.